HenriquePi/crypto-tracker/README.md

 - the free API has some constrains, to ensure the favorites call and the top token call don't interfere with eachother, there is a 1 second delate on the favorites call
 - on occasion, if the api is hit too frequently, the calls will break for at most 1 minute.
+- there is a watermark because a premium material UI component has the selection feature i wanted

 ## Run on local